muratx10/custom-select-element/README.md

 ## How to use?
 1. Include the `index.js` script somewhere in your project.
-2. Add the select element to your HTML with its options. (define classnames for the select element and the options).
+2. Add the `select` element to your HTML with its options as usual. (define classnames for the select element and the options).
 3. Add the custom select styles to your CSS file (make changes to the styles as per your requirements).
+4. Voila!

 See the example for more details.